 Head of Department – Dean Tomkins

-Media students study a wide range of Media content, such as: Photography, News & Newspapers, Magazines and Audiences, Print & TV Advertising, Video Gaming Industry, Television, Music Videos and Websites, Film Marketing, Comics & Animation.
+GCSE Media students study a broad range of Media content, such as: Photography, News & Newspapers, Magazines, Print & TV Advertising, Video Gaming Industry, Television, Music Videos and Websites, Film Marketing, Comics & Animation.

-Each Media Studies module has been designed to be varied in delivery and content, with a strong emphasis on personalised learning, often engaging students through creative and analytical assignments whereby students work independently, often on computers, to explore their own creative ideas, and develop design and technical skills.
+Each module has been designed to provide balanced subject content with a strong emphasis on personalised learning, often engaging students through creative and analytical assignments whereby students work independently, often on computers, to explore their own creative ideas, and develop design and technical skills.

 Year 9 - Foundation Year

 Media modules studied in year 9 are designed to provide students with a strong foundation for GCSE, exploring a range of Media topics designed to develop creative and analytical skills.
 The Photography module develops student understanding of the importance of Photography in Media focusing on genre, propaganda, narrative and key media terms.
 News and Newspapers encourages students to explore issues surrounding journalism and the free press, whilst Magazines focus on the representation of gender and celebrity.
 The TV Advertising and Animation modules aim to develop student understanding of the moving image, filming, directing and editing of short films.
 Throughout year 9 students also create their own productions using their own photographs and filming, designed to develop students creative and technical skills, working with Photoshop and Premiere Pro editing suites.